Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PBRR5eAsO40.md

 ### Transcript

-> how big is the whole team i think we're like 30 or 40 people at coffee stain studios yeah we've been like 30 a long time or like roughly 30. yep
+> how big is the whole team I think we're like 30 or 40 people at coffee stain studios yeah we've been like 30 a long time or like roughly 30. yep